Imagine this for a second: there is a job that allows you a ton of creative freedom.

 So almost one-third of all graphic design jobs would require you to know the basics of HTML.
 If not more.

+Now you won’t have to build a whole website from scratch.
 But if you know how to make minor fixes online, it could be huge.
 And help your resume stand out.

 What was a bit surprising was that the demand for HTML as a graphic design skill is not limited to only small companies and teams.